Beretta PX4 Storm Compact Review

 • Federal 147 grain HST +P: 1,010 fps, 2.5″ group

 *Note: I believe a short explanation is due here.
-I stated earlier that when I first stared shooting I pulled one of my first DA shots low left due unfamiliarity with the long trigger stroke.
+I stated earlier that when I first started shooting I pulled one of my first DA shots low left due to unfamiliarity with the long trigger stroke.
 That was the case when grouping the Corbon Powerball load.
 If I’d thrown out this round, the Powerball would have grouped at 2.25″.

 As you can plainly see, any of the loads listed would make a good choice for the PX4 Compact.
 Considering the gun is equipped with a 3.2″ barrel, the velocity readings were most encouraging.

-Like I do with all guns I evaluate, I completed a combative pistol practice session with the Compact to finish the reliability portion of the test.
+As I do with all guns I evaluate, I completed a combative pistol practice session with the Compact to finish the reliability portion of the test.
 I could’ve just target shot with the remaining 300-plus rounds I had on hand, that just seems like a waste of time to me because I consider a handgun a piece of personal security equipment.
 The way I see it, testing it combatively is the only way to go.

 I didn’t have a holster for the PX4 Compact, so I enlisted the help of the Blackhawk Ambidextrous Flat Belt Holster that I keep on hand for just this type of situation.
-The Ambidextrous Flat Belt is designed to work on any belt up to 2″ wide and fits most small to medium frame automatics and revolvers.
+The Ambidextrous Flat Belt is designed to work on any belt up to 2″ wide and fits most small to medium-frame automatics and revolvers.
 It has an adjustable thumb break, which is fully ambidextrous and is made of ballistic 1000 denier nylon.
-This isn’t the optimal holster for concealed carry, but it does keep the gun from falling on the floor, and while it’s not as fast as a kydex scabbard, it’s very usable with just a bit of practice and quite concealable due to its flat design.
-Most any double-stack magazine pouch will work with the PX4 magazines, so I had a useful practice carry rig.
+This isn’t the optimal holster for concealed carry, but it does keep the gun from falling on the floor, and while it’s not as fast as a Kydex scabbard, it’s very usable with just a bit of practice and quite concealable due to its flat design.
+Most double-stack magazine pouches will work with the PX4 magazines, so I had a useful practice carry rig.

-I completed my testing with a series of El Presidente’ Drills (including Ken Hackathorn’s more realistic moving, slide-lock version), Bill Drills, supine and seated shooting, concealed draws and reloads, and some shooting-on-the-move box drills.
+I completed my testing with a series of El Presidente Drills (including Ken Hackathorn’s more realistic moving, slide-lock version), Bill Drills, supine and seated shooting, concealed draws and reloads, and some shooting-on-the-move box drills.

 In all, I shot 350 rounds with no hiccups.
 I like the Compact’s size, weight, feel and point-ability, as well as how nicely it came from concealment and on target without snagging.
 I also appreciated how accurate the little gun proved to be, no doubt due to the advanced rotating barrel design.